15 Types of Pigeons in Alabama

 Due to their natural tendency to build nests, they may be classified as nuisance pests if they live in your home or garden.
 They cannot fly very high due to inadequate breast muscles.

-Rock Pigeons’ droppings can cause corrosion damage because it’s alkaline, which eats away at metal surfaces and leaves a black residue if not cleaned immediately.
+Rock Pigeons’ droppings can cause corrosion damage because they are alkaline, which eats away metal surfaces and leaves a black residue if not cleaned immediately.

-These types of pigeons in Alabama also carry diseases like West Nile Virus, which can be spread through bird feces or saliva contact with humans.
+These pigeons in Alabama also carry diseases like West Nile Virus, which can be spread through bird feces or saliva contact with humans.

 3. Band-Tailed Pigeon

 The Band-tailed Pigeon is a type of pigeon found throughout the western United States.
-These types of pigeons in Alabama are typically seen flying at night and feed on seeds, buds, and flowers.
+These pigeons in Alabama are typically seen flying at night and feeding on seeds, buds, and flowers.

 Male Band-tailed Pigeons have a distinctive band on their tail feathers, which can be used to distinguish them from other types of pigeons in Alabama.
 They are often confused with the Zebra Dove, an introduced species with stripes on its wings.